 I used Japanese sweet potatoes, which are characterized by their ruby red skin and sweet yellow flesh.
 With a lower moisture content and higher starch content than the orange fleshed variety, these sweet potatoes are perfect for baked goods.
 I’ve seen them at farmers markets, Whole Foods and Fresh Direct, but if you can’t find them at your local supermarket, try visiting an Asian grocery store.

-This chocolate cake is so good and easy to make, it’s become a staple in my kitchen, and I’ve even used it as the base for a birthday cake.
-Layered with whipped cream, and covered in a rich ganache it’s hard to believe that it all started with a mistake.
+This chocolate cake is so good and easy to make, it's become a staple in my kitchen, and I've even used it as the base for a birthday cake.
+Layered with whipped cream and covered in a rich ganache, it's hard to believe that it all started with a mistake.

 Units